simeononsecurity/simeononsecurity.ch/content/articles/best-full-disk-encryption-solutions-windows/index.en.md

 ### Enabling Bitlocker on Windows

-> **Note:** It's important to note that BitLocker is not available on home editions of Windows.
+> **Note:** Note that BitLocker is not available on home editions of Windows.
 It is exclusive to professional and enterprise editions.

 To enable BitLocker on a Windows system, follow these steps: